Impersonation

 1. Access the impersonation feature from admin tools

-2. Select the user you need to support
+2. Select the user you want to review

 3. A temporary session is created